alpergundogdu/alpergundogdu/README.md

 ### Hello there 👋

+- 🏦 Sorting blockchain
-- ⌚ Working on Wear OS by Google
+- ⌚ Xoogler - Worked on Wear OS by Google
 - 🤖 Creating bots in my spare time
-- 🐍 Python enthusiast

 <!--
 **alpergundogdu/alpergundogdu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.